sasadangelo/code4projects/index.md

 layout: course
 title: Home
 ---
-# Getting Started with Kubernetes
+# ppppGetting Started with Kubernetes

 This is the first article of the **Getting Started with Kubernetes** article series.
 In this article, I would like to give you a brief introduction to Kubernetes.
 This will be the first step to show you how to deploy applications on it.